acceleratedscience/openad-docs/installation.md

     sudo update-alternatives --install /usr/bin/python3 python3 /usr/bin/python3.11 100
     sudo pip install pip --upgrade

-You may also need to setup the default iPython profile for magic commands
+If you get an error when running `init_magic`, you may first need to setup the default iPython profile for magic commands.

-<div style="background:red;color:yellow;margin-bottom: 8px;">@Phil What's the context here of "you may have to"?</div>

     ipython profile create

-<div style="background:red;color:yellow;margin-bottom: 8px;">@Phil section about <a href="https://acceleratedscience.github.io/open-ad-toolkit/docs/getting_started.html">manually adding magic commands</a>, do we need this?</div>

 <!--